dymmond/esmerald/docs/en/docs/index.md

 ## Notes

-This is just a very high-level demonstration of how to start quickly and what Esmerald can do.
+This is just a very high-level demonstration of how to start quickly and what Ravyn can do.
-There are plenty more things you can do with Esmerald.
+There are plenty more things you can do with Ravyn.
 Enjoy! 😊

 ## Sponsors

-Currently there are no sponsors of Esmerald, but you can financially help and support the author though [GitHub sponsors](https://github.com/sponsors/tarsil) and become a **Special one** or a **Legend**.
+Currently there are no sponsors of Ravyn, but you can financially help and support the author though [GitHub sponsors](https://github.com/sponsors/tarsil) and become a **Special one** or a **Legend**.

 ### Powered by